-Guest Post: It’s Tax Season.
-Here Are 5 Ways Farmers Can Get Ready
+5 Ways Farmers Can Get Ready for Tax Season

-The holidays have wrapped up and with the new year come hopeful plans.
+As the holidays wind down and the new year approaches, it’s a time for hopeful plans.
 But in the midst of all the cheer you face a looming responsibility—tax season.

 It’s a time of year most of us don’t look forward to—gathering receipts, remembering what expenses we had (but may have forgotten to write down!), preparing financial information for banks and lenders, budgeting for the coming year and making that appointment to meet with your CPA.
 This can all feel quite overwhelming!

 Here’s how you can prepare yourself for the tax deadline

 Every farming operation is different when it comes time to tax planning.
 Farmers should work with their accountant or advisor on determining the next best steps to take and what makes sense for their operation.

 “There are a lot of strategies farmers have for tax planning.
 Being very forward thinking and not thinking one year at a time is a good strategy.
 Commodity prices have been very good this year and it looks like they're going to continue to be good for the near term which will allow some profitability to hopefully continue over the next year or two.
 Farmers really need to be thinking about how this looks long-term for them.
 Making the right decisions right now will both protect their working capital and put their operation in the best position forward from a tax standpoint,” says TJ Wilson, Director of Sales for FBN® Finance.

 Here are the top five ways to prepare for tax time: